 Further guidance for GPs in Scotland, building on the SGPS, is provided in our booklet, Managing M.E./CFS: a guide for GPs in Scotland.

-The NICE guideline for M.E. and the Scottish Good Practice Statement on M.E. detail the signs and symptoms that characterise M.E., and tests that should be undertaken.
+The NICE guideline for M.E. (currently under review, with a new guideline expected in autumn 2020) and the Scottish Good Practice Statement on M.E. detail the signs and symptoms that characterise M.E., and tests that should be undertaken.
 Diagnosis should be made after other possible diagnoses have been excluded and the symptoms have persisted for four months in an adult or three months in a child or young person.

 The NICE guideline also states that a diagnosis of M.E. “should be reconsidered if none of the following key features are present:

 Action for M.E.’s 2014 M.E.
 Time to deliver survey found that:

 Results also indicated that, despite the NICE guideline for M.E. stating that symptoms should be present for four months before diagnosis is made, a significant number of people with M.E. wait much longer, potentially delaying access to specialist care and support.

 The prognosis varies, possibly because of sub-types or phenotypes, and different definitions of recovery.
 A Chief Medical Officer’s report published in 2002 concluded that most patients show improvement over time, a substantial number have a fluctuating course of illness with periods of remission and relapse, but that a significant minority become severely ill and permanently disabled.

 A review of published studies reported recovery rates of 8–63% (median 40%), with full recovery being rare (5–10% achieving total remission).
 The prognosis in children and young people is more optimistic.

 Donate now and change a life